-This isn't one of those pages written about some weight loss product or some recommended diet.
-It isn't a page even written by a physician or nutritionist.
-It's merely a page written by a person who has been asked repeatedly over her lifetime, how do you stay thin?
+This isn't one of those articles about some weight loss product or recommended diet.
+I am not a physician or nutritionist.
+It's merely an article written by a person who has been asked repeatedly, "How do you stay thin?"

-However, I decided that it might be useful for me to think about my life and my habits which might influence my ability to stay thin, and then put them in writing for anyone who is interested.
-So, here we go, this is how I stay thin.
+However, I decided that it might be useful to think about my life and habits which may influence my ability to stay thin, and then put them in writing for anyone who is interested.
 Hopefully, I haven't missed anything too critical.

 A Few Key Points About Me